nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list debtors as per _UC08: List persons with debts_
+1. User requests to list debtors as per <u>UC08: List persons with debts</u>
 1. User requests to clear the debts of a specific debtor in the list
-1. PayMeLah clears the debts of that person and displays the result
+1. PayMeLah displays the debts are cleared from the person

 **Extensions**